createdotnet/API-Documentation/get-started.md

 ## Apps
 Every request to the API must include your registered App Token in an HTTP Header 'X-AppToken'.
-Without this the API assumes that the Authentication Token is a Development token.
+Without this the API assumes that the Auth Token is a Development token.

 You can create a new API App from your Create account;